Big-Naseer/testimonial-grid/product-preview-card-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/docs/Learn/CSS) - This helped me for Css attribute.
+- [resource 1](https://developer.mozilla.org/en-US/docs/Learn/CSS) - This helped me for Css attribute.
 I really liked this pattern and will use it going forward.

 ## Author